NingenJanai/Hal9000/README.md

 - Trivia from https://opentdb.com/ with the score tracking in a Mongo Database

-- Information display about persons, movies and tv shows from https://www.themoviedb.org/
+- Information display about persons, movies and tv shows from https://www.themoviedb.org/ and https://www.omdbapi.com/

 - Movie quote display from https://market.mashape.com/andruxnet/random-famous-quotes